December 22, 2014

 - mechanisms of human disease,

-- therapeutic interventions,
+- therapeutic intervention,

-- clinical trials, and
+- clinical trials, or

-- development of new technologies
+- development of new technologies.

 Formats for Monitoring